katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 ## PCAdapt

 PCAdapt uses an ordination approach to find sites in a data set that are outliers with respect to background population structure.
-The PCAdapt manual is available [here](https://bcm-uga.github.io/pcadapt/articles/pcadapt.html).
+The PCAdapt manual is available [here](https://bcm-uga.github.io/pcadapt/articles/pcadapt.html), and a lot of the code below has been taken from this manual.
+If you want to explore this program more I highly recommend going through the full tutorial.

 Citation: Privé, F., Luu, K., Vilhjálmsson, B. J., & Blum, M. G. B. (2020).
 Performing Highly Efficient Genome Scans for Local Adaptation with R Package pcadapt Version 4.
 Mol Biol Evol, 37(7), 2153-2154. https://doi.org/10.1093/molbev/msaa053